nn4ncyy/SQL-Final-Project/starting_with_data.md

-Question 1:  What are the top 5 most popular products (by views) among visitors who eventually made a purchase?
+Question 1:  What are the top 5 most popular products (by site vists) among visitors who eventually made a purchase?

 SQL Queries: